Reich Security Main Office: Formation and development

-Organization
+Organisation

 The RSHA "became a typical overblown bureaucracy", wrote British author Gerald Reitlinger.
 "The complexity of RSHA was unequalled... with at least a hundred... sub-sub-sections, a modest camouflage of the fact that it handled the progressive extermination which Hitler planned for the ten million Jews of Europe".

 Structure and functions

 The RSHA functioned as more than a police authority; it was conceived as a uniquely National Socialist institution that fused state and party structures.
 Its task extended beyond conventional policing to safeguarding the Volksgemeinschaft and Aryan “life force” against enemies defined in racial and ideological terms.
 In this framework, policy-making was effectively transformed into policing, since the boundaries of race and Volk could not be fixed by law.

 The RSHA was deliberately designed as a flexible and mobile "fighting administration" (kämpfende Verwaltung), capable of expanding or dissolving departments, shifting priorities, and creating ad hoc task forces as political needs dictated.
 Its leaders were not mere bureaucrats; they combined administrative authority with direct participation in repression and terror, moving between central offices in Berlin and operational posts in occupied territories.
 This combination of ideological mission and structural adaptability made the RSHA the institutional embodiment of the Nazi ambition to construct a racial order free of legal or moral constraints.

-The organization at its simplest was divided into seven offices (Ämter):
+The organisation at its simplest was divided into seven offices (Ämter):